Gabriele Amorth

-Life and work
+His work in demonology and Catholic exorcism gained him international recognition.
+Over the course of his career, Amorth claimed to have performed tens of thousands of exorcisms, at least 60,000, and became one of the most prominent and controversial figures in the Catholic Church in the modern era.

+Biography

+Early life and family

-Amorth was born in Modena, Emilia-Romagna, Italy on 1 May 1925.
+Amorth was born in Modena, Emilia-Romagna, Italy on 1 May 1925 into a family deeply attached to Catholicism and Catholic Action.
 He was ordained a Roman Catholic priest in 1954 and was appointed an exorcist of the Diocese of Rome in June 1986, under the tutelage of Candido Amantini.
 He was a member of the Society of St. Paul, the congregation founded by Giacomo Alberione in 1914.
 In 1990, he founded the International Association of Exorcists and was president until his retirement in 2000.